-When you're leaving your job, take the time to send a farewell letter to the colleagues you have worked with.
-This is a good idea for many reasons.
-It's always good to leave a job on good terms.
+When you're leaving your job, it's a smart idea to take the time to send a farewell email or letter to the colleagues you have worked with.
+This is a good idea for several reasons.
+It's a way to keep in touch with your soon-to-be former coworkers, and a way to move on from a job gracefully and professionally.

 Along with all these reasons, saying goodbye is simply the polite thing to do.